Steven L. Trujillo, MBA

 Dennis has been an active member of the Non-Profit community and has worked as a Fundraiser and Events Coordinator for the past 15 years.
 Prior to his work in non-profit, Dennis spent over 25 years in Retail and Manufacturing Management positions.
 Dennis enjoys volunteering for many local Arts and Cultural community events.
 He has a passion for local history and historic preservation.

-Juan joined the Latino Chamber team right after he graduated in 2018 as the Membership Coordinator.
-In his position, Juan is responsible for providing leadership in the planning, organizing and implementation of all things regarding new members.
-He also is responsible of running the ambassador program where he has the opportunity to interact with different individuals who all represent different companies.
-Additionally, he also handles all communication platforms from social media and the weekly El Griton Newsletter.
+Dynelle joined the Latino Chamber in December of 2020.
+In her position, she is responsible for providing leadership in the planning, organizing and implementation of all things membership.
+She also is responsible of running the ambassador program as well as managing all communication platforms.